 Column Name Description Service The current service status for the site.
 More than one service state can be in effect for a site, but only the most severe service state is displayed until that state is resolved.
 Possible values are: Unknown-The state of the switch is unknown.
 This is typically the case during an upgrade when the switch is disconnected from the system.
 In Service-All system components are in service and functioning.
 Firmware Update Available-The server has a new optional version of firmware available for voice switches.
 A voice switch in this state continues to run call control as well as access the voice services on the server.
 To propagate the patch to the voice switches, you must restart them.
 Restart Pending-A Restart When Idle command was issued, but the restart did not occur because switch ports are still in use.
-Upgrade In Progress-The voice switch is currently being upgraded with a new software version.
+Upgrade In Progress-The voice switch is currently being upgraded with a new orthware version. with a new software version.
 Service (continued) Platform Version Mismatch-The switch firmware version does not match the build version installed on the Headquarters server.
 Booting From FTP-The voice switch did not boot from flash memory but booted from an FTP server, most likely on the server.
 You can correct this problem by rebooting the voice switch.
 If this does not correct the problem, contact Mitel Technical Support.
 Port Out Of Service-One or more, but not all, trunk or phone ports are out of service on the voice switch.
-Ports or IP phones typically go out of service because either someone manually put them out of service due to a signaling problem (for example, the dial tone was not received from the central office).
+Ports or IP phones typically go out of service because either someone manually put them out of service or the call control software automatically put them out of service due to a signaling problem (for example, the dial tone was not received from the central office).
 Hunt Group Out Of Service-All ports associated with a hunt group are out of service.
-SIP Trunks out Of Service Operational-All ports associated with a SIP trunk are out of service because of operational trouble, typically on the other side of the trunk connection.
+SIP Trunks out Of Service-All ports associated with a SIP trunk are out of service.
+SIP Trunks Out Of Service Operational-All ports associated with a SIP trunk are out of service because of operational trouble, typically on the other side of the trunk connection.
 SIP Trunks Out Of Service Administrative-All ports associated with a SIP trunk are out of service because an administrator has set them to an "out of service" state.
 Ports Out Of Service Busy-All ports are out of service.
 SoftPhones Out Of Service-All softphones are out of service for one or more switches in the system.
 All Ports Out Of Service-All ports (trunk, softphone, analog phone, and IP phone) on a voice switch at the site are out of service.